PascalMaximus/snoopdoggbot/README.md

   LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+> Feel free to open a pull request
+  Contributions are welcome if the code works
 # Credits
 [chafla](https://github.com/chafla) for his gizoogle scrapper and [PTB](https://github.com/python-telegram-bot) for their wrapper